 One book that attempts to recreate the same experience in a more controlled setting is Barron’s 1100 Words You Need To Know.
 It lists five words on each page and encourages the reader to interpret their meanings contextually from a paragraph that follows.
 The reader is then asked to substitute the right word in a set of fill-in-the-blanks and finally match the words to their dictionary meanings.
 This thinking process mirrors how you might actually solve questions on the GRE.
 As a bonus, each page also closes by teaching you the meaning and usage of a new idiom – something that might come in handy elsewhere on the GRE.

 Remember: you must do this exercise honestly.
 You will only lure yourself into a false sense of security by claiming to know the meanings of words when you actually didn’t.

 Finally, there is no guarantee that all the words you’ll see on the GRE will be covered by the resources mentioned above.
 In some cases, you might have to deconstruct the meaning of a hitherto unseen word on test day.
 For this, you can go through the Roots/Suffixes/Prefixes list.

 As you go about your preparation, you might want to take further practice tests in order to track your progress.

 The analytical writing section is a tricky one.
 Its subjective nature makes it harder to evaluate your performance and therefore improve your writing skills.
 One of the best ways to learn how to write is to read others’ work.
 This is where your time spent reading different stuff (like the aforementioned publications) comes in.
-You can also read samples from the Manhattan Reading Comprehension & Essays Guide and see how the authors attempt, critique, and then grade an essay/argument.

 You should definitely practice writing a few essays/arguments and have someone give you feedback on them (or even simply compare them with the ones in the guide).